-Nevertheless, we at VMeals always go all out to make your potatoes not only delicious but healthy as well.
+Nevertheless, we always go all out to make your potatoes not only delicious but healthy as well.
 Under the Wellness Plan, the variations we provide can be both delicious and packed with the required health benefits.

 The fibers, minerals, vitamins, and phytochemicals in this staple food are well used in our recipes to create wholesome meals for you.

 The health and nutrition advantages this vegetable provides can outperform the negatives if served right.